Unboxed-Software/solana-course/content/program-architecture.md

 Why is this?

 It has to do with the Stack.
 Every time you call a function in Solana it gets a 4KB stack frame.
 This is static memory allocation for local variables.
-So this is where that entire `SomeBigDataStruct` is stored in memory and since 5000 bytes or 5KB > 4KB, it will throw a stack error.
-So how do we reduce this?
+This is where that entire `SomeBigDataStruct` gets stored in memory and since 5000 bytes, or 5KB, is greater than the 4KB limit, it will throw a stack error.
+So how do we fix this?

-The answer is **`Box<T>`!**
+The answer is the **`Box<T>`** type!

 ```rust
 #[account]